Managing clusters using the CLI

 biganimal pgd delete-group --id clusterID --group-id clusterDataGroupID

-Pausing a distributed high-availability cluster
+Pause a distributed high-availability cluster

-To pause a distributed high-availability cluster, use pgd pause command.
-The pgd pause command supports the flag mode only.
+To pause a distributed high-availability cluster, use the pgd pause command.
+The pgd pause command supports flag mode only.
 The syntax for the command is:

 biganimal pgd pause {--id}